biotope/meeting-notes/biotope/2018-06-05_biotopeVision.md

-# Biotope is a framework which enables you to develop scalabale, technology independent frontend component ecosystems
+# Biotope is a framework which enables you to develop scalabale, platform-agnostic frontend component ecosystems

 ## It helps developers to:
 - easily develop ui-components following a unified standard